mirego/elixir-boilerplate/README.md

 ## The first step

+1. Clone this project.
+2. Remove the `.git` folder with `rm -rf .git`.
-Use the included `./project-renamer.sh YourProjectName` to remove all reference from `PhoenixBoilerplate` in your app.
+3. Run the `./project-renamer.sh YourProjectName` script to remove every references to `PhoenixBoilerplate`.
-When this is done, you should remove this part from the file, update the title and delete the script ;)
+4. Delete the renamer script.
+5. Update the `README`.
+6. Create the new repository and commit as usual.

+_Voila!_

 ## Executing mix commands

 Because the app is modeled with the Twelve-Factor app architecture, all configs are stored in the environment.

 When executing mix command, you should always make sure that the required system env are present.
 You can use `source`, [nv](https://github.com/jcouture/nv) or a custom l33t bash script.

 Every following steps assume you have this kind of system.